GonzaloBensal/GonzaloBensal.github.io/README.md

     2. -1001 -> 4 digits
     3. 0 -> 1 digit
     4. null -> 0 digits
+    5. a number with more than 308 digits -> 0 digits (FATAL! don't do this 😂)

 Made by Gonzalo Bensal 😁